Is the Green Mountain Conservancy a 501c3 not-for-profit organization?

 - There is no provision for green burials at this time.
 The soils are rocky and not well suited to burials.
 There will be no mining, gravel removal or commercial logging of the Deer Run Nature Preserve.

 Is the Green Mountain Conservancy a membership organization?

 Does the Green Mountain Conservancy need volunteers?

 Yes.
-To help with trail building and maintenance, inventorying, fundraising or administrative or other tasks, please e-mail email@example.com.
+To help with trail building and maintenance, invasive removal, inventorying, fundraising or administrative and other tasks, please e-mail email@example.com

 How does the Green Mountain Conservancy raise the money to purchase and maintain the Deer Run Nature preserve?

 It raises funds through the Vermont Housing and Conservation Board, foundations, corporations, service clubs and individuals.
 You can contribute to the Green Mountain Conservancy through Paypal or mail checks made out to the Green Mountain Conservancy to: Green Mountain Conservancy to Green Mountain Conservancy, PO Box 301, West Dummerston, VT 05357.